Closing costs are the expenses that buyers and sellers incur to finalize a transaction. Costs average between 2% and 5%

 Closing day is one of the most eagerly anticipated days in the real estate process for both buyers and sellers.
 However, it is also one of the most expensive due to the large number of charges deferred until closing, otherwise known as closing costs.
 Find out which closing costs you can expect to see on your side of the closing table and what they cover.

 Real estate closing costs are the collection of fees, commissions, taxes, and other charges that are involved in the home sale or purchase process.
 They encompass payments to the various professionals involved in the transaction as well as charges that have to be paid upfront, like your initial homeowners insurance payment or HOA fees.

 In addition, there are fees associated with some of the legal aspects of the home sale or purchase, such as transferring and recording the deed, conducting a title search, and obtaining a credit report.

 Both buyers and sellers pay closing costs.
 In the event that a seller is receiving money from the equity in his or her home, closing costs will be taken out of those funds before disbursement.
 For buyers, closing costs will be paid along with the remainder of his or her down payment, with a credit given for previous payments like the Earnest Money Deposit (EMD) or in the event of seller help.

-Closing costs for the buyer include some or all of the following:
+Buyers' closing costs include some or all of the following: